brain-tec/runbot/README.md

 #### Tweak runbot parameters and enable features

 Acces the runbot settings and tweak the default parameters.
-- The *number of worker* is the ndefault umber of parallel testing builds per machine.
+- The *number of worker* is the default number of parallel testing builds per machine.
 It is adviced to keep one physical core per worker on a dedicated machine.
 On a local machine,keep it low, **2** is a good start (using 8 on runbot.odoo.com).

 - The *number of running build* is the number of parallel running builds.
 Runbot will start to kill running build once this limit is reached.
 This number can be pumped up on a server (using 60 on runbot.odoo.com).
 - *Runbot domain* will mainly be used for nginx to access running build.
 - Max commit age is the limit after what a branch head will be ignorred in processing.
 This will reduce the processing of old non deleted branch.
 Keep in mind that pushing an old commit on a branch will also be ignored by runbot.

-- **Discover new commits** is disable by default but is need to fetch repositories and create new commits/batches/builds. **Check** this option.
+- **Discover new commits** is disabled by default but is needed to fetch repositories and create new commits/batches/builds. **Check** this option.

-- **Discover new commits** is need to fetch repositories and create new commits/batches/builds. **Check** this option.
+- **Discover new commits** is needed to fetch repositories and create new commits/batches/builds. **Check** this option.

-- **Schedule builds** is need to process pending/testing. **Check** this option.
-To use a dedicated host to schedule builds, leave this option unchecked and use the dedicated tool in rinbot/builder.
+- **Schedule builds** is needed to process pending/testing. **Check** this option.
+To use a dedicated host to schedule builds, leave this option unchecked and use the dedicated tool in runbot/builder.

 Save the parameter.
 The next cron execution should do a lot of setup.
 NOTE: The default limit_time_real-cron should be ideally set to at least 1800 for this operation.
 - If schedule builds is check, the first time consuming operation will be to build the docker image.
 You can check the current running dockers with `docker ps -a`.
 One of them should be up for a few minutes.
-If the build is not finished at the end of the cron timeout, docker build will either resolve his progress and continue the next step, but could also fail on the same step each time and stay stuck.
+If the build is not finished at the end of the cron timeout, docker build will either resolve its progress and continue the next step, but could also fail on the same step each time and stay stuck.
 Ensure to have limit-time-real-cron high enough, depending on your brandwidth and power this value could be 600-1800 (or more).
 Let's wait and make a coffee.
 You can also check progress by tailing runbot/static/docker/docker_build.txt

 - The next git update will init the repositories, a config file with your remotes should be created for each repo.
 You can check the content in /runbot/static/repo/(runbot|odoo)/config.
 The repo will be fetched, this operation may take some time too.